Wild Series Sneak Peek: Daisy's Dreams

 She woke when the sun was just peeking over the horizon, sherbet clouds flooding the sky as far as she could see.
 She swept up the herbs and salt from the evening’s ritual, gently scooping up her crystals to waft them through the campfire smoke or douse them in rose water before tucking them gingerly into the green velvet pouch at her hip.

 Her belly moaned, and she giggled like the fairies she’d grown up with.
-Setting up the kettle for tea and oats, she made extra knowing Claire and the children were close now.
+Setting up the kettle for tea and oats, she made extra knowing Yarrow and the children were close now.
 She suspected she would meet them within the hour.
 Finally, she sighed.

 She glanced down at herself, realizing she looked a mess.
 Her once-white sundress was a dusty gray-brown, though the tiny embroidered sunflowers were as brilliant yellow as the day they were sewn on.
 Her boots were tattered, the soles falling apart from traveling hundreds of miles across unforgiving terrain.
 She noticed with relief that her olive green stalkings were only minimally damaged, with a single run along the back of her left calf.
 The velvet pouch at her hip looked good as new, of course.